Generated at: 2026-06-15 04:43:59

 3. **Click-Through Rate (CTR)**: The value obtained by dividing the number of clicks by the number of impressions, indicating the percentage of user clicks for specific keywords or pages.

 4. **Average Position**: Indicates the average ranking when your site's link is displayed.
-The closer the rank is to the top, the smaller the number.
+A smaller number indicates a higher ranking.

 Through these measurement units, you can evaluate your site's performance and visibility in search engines and consider improvement measures.